The Ablowitz-Ladik system on a finite set of integers: A Riemann-Hilbert formulation under the assumption of existence

 We consider a pair of linear spectral problem

 where $\Phi(n,t,z)$ is a $2\times 2$ matrix-valued function, and

-Hereafter we use the symbols $\text{Re}(\cdot)$ and $\text{Im}(\cdot)$ denote the real and image parts of the complex-valued functions.
+Hereafter we use the symbols $\text{Re}(\cdot)$ and $\text{Im}(\cdot)$ denote the real and imaginary parts of a complex-valued function.
 It can be checked directly that the compatibility condition of (\ref{LPS}) and (\ref{LPT}) yields nothing but the DNLS equation (\ref{al1}).
-Thus (\ref{LPS}) and (\ref{LPT}) provides a Lax pair formulation for the DNLS equation (\ref{al1}).
+Thus (\ref{LP}) provides a Lax pair formulation for the DNLS equation (\ref{al1}).
+We note that the $n$-part of Lax pair (\ref{LPS}) has already appeared in \cite{Miller,Geng1}.

-We note that the Lax pair (\ref{LPS}) and (\ref{LPT}) we present here in comparison with the one in \cite{BH1,AL1} possesses the following two properties: first, the determinant of the matrix $U(n,t)=\frac{1}{f(n,t)}(Z+Q(n,t))$ appearing in the $n$-part of the Lax pair equals to $1$; second, the matrix $V(n,t)=i\omega(z)\sigma_3+H(n,t,z)$ appearing in the $t$-part of the Lax pair is traceless.
-It will become clear in section 3.2 that these two properties are very convenient for performing spectral analysis and for formulating the relevant Riemann-Hilbert problems.
+The Lax pair (\ref{LP}) in comparison with the one in \cite{BH1,AL1} possesses the following two properties: first, the matrix $U(n,t)=\frac{1}{f(n,t)}(Z+Q(n,t))$ appearing in the $n$-part of the Lax pair is unimodular; second, the matrix $V(n,t)=i\omega(z)\sigma_3+H(n,t,z)$ appearing in the $t$-part of the Lax pair is traceless.
+It will become clear in section \ref{sec2.3} that these two properties are very convenient for performing spectral analysis and for formulating the relevant RH problem.

 We define the modified eigenfunction $\mu(n,t,z)$ by